 CPR-C (6-8 hr.) covers all aspects of CPR skills and theory for adult, child and infant victims including two-rescuer CPR skills.
 CPR-C includes the importance of early defibrillation and how to use an AED.
 CPR-C certification is included in Workplace Standard First Aid.

 Instruction and certification: Current Lifesaving Instructors or First Aid Instructors teach and certify candidates.

-Candidate recognition: Certification card for all CPR levels.
+Candidate recognition: Certification cards.

 Required references: Canadian First Aid Manual or Canadian Lifesaving Manual.